 Not all eating disorders are the same.
 They can vary in symptoms, habits, and severity.
 According to the American Psychological Association, the following eating disorders are the most common.

-- Binge-eating disorder: This is the most common eating disorder in the US.
+- Binge-Eating Disorder: This is the most common eating disorder in the US.
 Binge eaters eat more food than the average person, demonstrating a lack of control on what (or how much) they eat.
-Unlike bulimia nervosa, these episodes are not followed by a purging episode.
-As a result, people with binge-eating disorder are often overweight or obese.4
+Unlike bulimia nervosa, these episodes

 There are many eating disorders on the spectrum, though.
 The following types are less common.